HamzahJE/HamzahJE.github.io/README.md

-building a portfolio from scratch (still a work in progress) Using it as an oppurtunity to learn and adopts bootstrap and react!
+building a portfolio from scratch (still a work in progress)<br>
+Using it as an oppurtunity to learn and adopt bootstrap and react!